rocky-linux/documentation/docs/books/web_services/02-web-servers-intro.md

 <protocol>://<host>:<port>/<path>
 ```

-* **Protocol name**: this is the language used to communicate over the network, for example HTTP, HTTPS, FTP, and so on.
-The most widely used protocols are HTTP (HyperText TransferProtocol) and its secure version HTTPS, the protocol used to exchange Web pages in HTML format.
+* **Protocol name**: This is the language used to communicate over the network, such as HTTP, HTTPS, FTP, etc. The most widely used protocols are HTTP (HyperText Transfer Protocol) and its secure version, HTTPS, which is used to exchange Web pages in HTML format.

-* **Login** and **password**: allows you to specify access parameters to a secure server.
-This option is not recommended, as the password is visible in the URL (for security purposes).
+* **Login** and **password**: This option allows you to specify access parameters to a secure server.
+It is not recommended, as the password is visible in the URL (for security purposes).

-* **Host**: This is the name of the computer hosting the requested resource.
-Note that it is possible to use the server's IP address, which makes the URL less readable.
+* **Host**: This is the computer's name hosting the requested resource.
+Note that the server's IP address can also be used, but it makes the URL less readable.

-* **Port number**: this is a number associated with a service, enabling the server to know the requested resource type.
-The default port associated with the HTTP protocol is port number 80 and 443 with HTTPS.
-So, when the protocol in use is HTTP or HTTPS
+* **Port number**: This is associated with a service that enables the server to know the requested resource type.
+The HTTP protocol's default port is port 80 and 443 with HTTPS.
+So, the port number is optional when the protocol is HTTP or HTTPS.
-, the port number is optional.

-* Resource path: This part lets the server know the location of the resource.
-Generally, the location (directory) and name of the requested file.
-If nothing in the address specifies a location, it indicates the first page of the host.
-Otherwise it indicates the path to the page to display.
+* **Resource path**: This part lets the server know the location of the resource.
+Generally, it is the location (directory) and name of the requested file.
+If nothing in the address specifies a location, it indicates the host's first page.
+Otherwise, it indicates the path to the page to display.

 ### Ports

-An HTTP request will arrive on port 80 (default port for http) of the server running on the host.
+An HTTP request will arrive on port 80 (the default port for HTTP) of the server running on the host.
 However, the administrator is free to choose the server's listening port.

-The http protocol is available in a secure version: the https protocol (port 443).
+The HTTP protocol is available in a secure version: the HTTP protocol (port 443).
 Implement this encrypted protocol with the `mod_ssl` module.

 Using other ports is also possible, such as port `8080` (Java EE application servers).

 ## Apache and Nginx

 The two most common web servers for Linux are Apache and Nginx.
-These will be discussed in the following chapters.
+We will discuss this in the following chapters.